Khmer script: Unicode

 The basic Khmer block was added to the Unicode Standard in version 3.0, released in September 1999.
 It then contained 103 defined code points; this was extended to 114 in version 4.0, released in April 2003.
 Version 4.0 also introduced an additional block, called Khmer Symbols, containing 32 signs used for writing lunar dates.

 The Unicode block for basic Khmer characters is U+1780–U+17FF:

 The first 35 characters are the consonant letters (including two obsolete).
 The symbols at U+17A3 and U+17A4 are deprecated (they were intended for use in Pali and Sanskrit transliteration, but are identical in appearance to the consonant អ, written alone or with the a vowel).
 These are followed by the 15 independent vowels (including one obsolete and one variant form).
 The code points U+17B4 and U+17B5 are invisible combining marks for inherent vowels, intended for use only in special applications.

 Next come the 16 dependent vowel signs and the 12 diacritics (excluding the kbiĕh kraôm, which is identical in form to the ŏ dependent vowel); these are represented together with a dotted circle, but should be displayed appropriately in combination with a preceding Khmer letter.

 The code point U+17D2, called ជើង ceung, meaning "foot", is used to indicate that a following consonant is to be written in subscript form.
 It is not normally visibly rendered as a character.
 U+17D3 was originally intended for use in writing lunar dates, but its use is now discouraged (see the Khmer Symbols block hereafter).
 The next seven characters are the punctuation marks listed hereinbefore; these are followed by the riel currency symbol, a rare sign corresponding to the Sanskrit avagraha, and a mostly obsolete version of the vĭréam diacritic.
 The U+17Ex series contains the Khmer numerals, and the U+17Fx series contains variants of the numerals used in divination lore.

+Unicode had inadequately described what constitutes a valid syllable and what order a syllable's codepoints should go in, creating homoglyphic codepoint sequences, compelling vendors to devise their own incompatible definitions, and burdening typists with the task of creating sequences that render correctly.
+For example, the word for "woman" could be encoded with 12 different sequences, with srti being more common than stri.
+In 2025, Martin Hosken (SIL, NPIC) wrote a document clarifying these issues and ensuring that a certain visual result has only one valid encoding.

 The block with additional lunar date symbols is U+19E0–U+19FF:

 The symbols at U+19E0 and U+19F0 represent the first and second "eighth month" in a lunar year containing a leap-month (see Khmer calendar).
 The remaining symbols in this block denote the days of a lunar month: those in the U+19Ex series for waxing days, and those in the U+19Fx series for waning days.